 7 “However, there is not in everyone that knowledge; for some, with consciousness of the idol, until now eat it as a thing offered to an idol; and their conscience, being weak, is defiled.
 8But food does not commend us to God; for neither if we eat are we the better, nor if we do not eat are we the worse.”

-The word “however” is strong contrast in the Greek indicating a change from strong theological argument (8:4-6) to how that theology applies in a practical situation.
+The word “however” is a strong contrast in the Greek, indicating a change from a strong theological argument (8:4-6) to how that theology applies in a practical situation.
 It is not knowledge that takes precedence over the situation but edification.

 there is not in everyone that knowledge;

 Some Corinthians had difficulty shaking their belief that eating meat offered to an idol was not the real worship of an idol.
 Some Christians do not have “knowledge” of Christian liberty, that is, of a principle of the Word.
 Because they do not understand liberty, they think they commit an idolatrous act by eating meat offered to an idol.